cast-org/figuration/docs/content/images.md

 <img src="..." class="img-fluid" alt="Fluidly sized image">
 {% endhighlight %}

-{% capture callout %}
-SVG Images and IE 10
-{:.h5 .no_toc}

-In Internet Explorer 10, SVG images with `.img-fluid` are disproportionately sized.
-To fix this, add `width: 100% \9;` where necessary.
-This fix improperly sizes other image formats, so we do not apply it automatically.
-{% endcapture %}
-{% include callout.html content=callout type="warning" %}

 ## Image Thumbnail

 Use `.img-thumbnail` to give an image a bordered appearance.